klinucsd/clm_its_to_ckan/README.md

-# Reistering CLM and ITS datasets to CKAN
+# Registering CLM and ITS datasets to CKAN